 So, this, in my opinion, is a better way to get to Manali for

-There are large number of buses which run from Kashmiri Gate in Delhi to Manali.
-The bus starts from 5 Pm till the night and take around 13-14 hours to reach Manali.
+There is a large number of buses that run from Kashmiri Gate in Delhi to Manali.
+The bus starts from 5 Pm till night and takes around 13-14 hours to reach Manali.

 You can book tickets on HPTDC or HRTC.
 There are multiple options available – ranging from non-AC to semi sleeper/Volvo and even Mercedes buses.
 Delhi – Manali Volvo fare range from 700 to 1600/-

 You will need to book a cab from Manali to Jobra – this will cost you around INR 2000.00.
 It is a thrilling ride with multiple hairpin bends, and the journey itself will take you about an hour.